Programme Manager - Rakeiora Pathfinder Programme

 University of Otago

 DUNEDIN SCHOOL of MEDICINE

 The Ministry of Business, Innovation and Employment (MBIE) is funding a Genomics Aotearoa programme entitled 'Rakeiora - A pathfinder for genomic medicine in Aotearoa'.
 This programme is led by research partners - the University of Otago, the University of Auckland, the Institute of Environmental Science and Research (ESR) and Ngāti Porou Hauora.
-The aim is to explore, through participatory action research methodology, protocols and processes which will develop and deliver a platform that enables research into genomics-informed precision medicine in the primary healthcare and hospital based healthcase sectors in Aotearoa New Zealand.
+The aim is to deliver a platform that enables research into genomics-informed precision medicine in the primary healthcare and hospital based healthcase sectors in Aotearoa New Zealand.

-We are seeking a Programme Manager to manage a Genomics Aotearoa research programme entitled 'Rakeiora - A Pathfinder for Genomic Medicine in Aotearoa'.
-This offers an exciting opportunity to provide oversight and direction to a new, high profile and cutting-edge area of research which will benefit New Zealand
+We are seeking a Programme Manager to manage this ground breaking programme.
+This offers an exciting opportunity to provide oversight and direction to a new, high profile and cutting-edge area of research that will benefit New Zealand and save lives.

 - Familiarity and expertise with the principles, culture and tikanga within Te Ao Māori.